sysdiglabs/terraform-aws-secure-for-cloud/use-cases/README.md

 ## Overview

-Current examples were developed for simple use-case scenarios.
+Current examples were developed for simple scenarios.
-New use cases are appearing and once we consolidate a standard scenario, we will create new examples to accommodate new requirements.
+As new use cases emerge, we will establish a standard scenario and create new examples to accommodate additional requirements.
-Check current list of use cases or use the [questionnaire](./_questionnaire.md) to let us know your needs.
+Check the current list of use cases or use the [questionnaire](./_questionnaire.md) to let us know your needs.

 If Terraform or Cloudformation suits your purpose, take a look at the `manual-*` prefixed use cases.

 ### Features